getCUJO/QoOID/draft-ietf-ippm-qoo.md

 reduce bit rate when bandwidth is limited, or increase buffer size when latency is high.

-For adaptive applications, there are typically different levels of "perfection" rather than a single absolute threshold.
-A video streaming application might
+For adaptive applications, there are typically different levels of optimal performance rather than a single absolute threshold.
+For example, a video streaming application might provide different available video resolutions, such as:
-provide:

-- Excellent quality: 4K resolution, low latency
+- 4K resolution
-- Good quality: 1080p resolution, moderate latency
+- 1080p resolution
-- Acceptable quality: 720p resolution, higher latency
+- 720p resolution
-- Minimum quality: 480p resolution, high latency
+- 480p resolution

+Combined with different transmission latencies, each of these resolutions can induce varying levels of perceived usability.

-The QoO framework can accommodate this by defining multiple NRP (Network Requirements for Perfection) thresholds corresponding to different quality levels.
-The framework can then compute the probability that the application will achieve each quality level, providing a more nuanced view of application performance than a simple binary success/failure metric.
-Another, less complex approach at the cost of reduced fidelity in the QoO score, is to set the threshold for perfection at where Excellent quality can be delivered, and the threshold for unusability where not even minimum quality can be delivered.
-This approach assumes that the app can perform adaptations without frustrating the users, for instance that quality level can be lowered without significant video or audio interruptions.
+The QoO framework can accommodate such applications by defining multiple ROP thresholds corresponding to different quality levels.
+The framework can then assess how well the application will achieve each quality level, providing a more nuanced view of application performance than a simple binary pass/fail metric.
+Another, less complex approach at the cost of reduced fidelity in the QoO score, is to set the threshold for optimal performance at the highest rendition available for the video stream, and the threshold for unacceptability where the lowest rendition cannot be delivered without resulting in stalling events.

 Application developers implementing adaptive applications should consider publishing quality profiles that define network requirements for different adaptation levels, enabling more accurate QoO assessment.

-# Insights

-## Insights from Simulation Results  {#simulation-insights}
+## Sensitity to Sampling Accuracy  {#simulation-insights}

 While the QoO framework itself places no strict requirement on sampling patterns or measurement technology, a recent simulation study {{QoOSimStudy}} examined the metric's real-world applicability under varying conditions of:

-1. **Sampling Frequency**: Slow sampling rates (e.g., <1 Hz) risk missing rare, short-lived latency spikes, resulting in overly optimistic QoO scores.
+1. **Sampling Frequency**: Slow sampling rates (e.g., <1Hz) risk missing rare, short-lived latency spikes, resulting in overly optimistic QoO scores.
-2. **Measurement Noise**: Measurement errors on the same scale as the thresholds (NRP, NRPoU) can distort high-percentile latencies and cause artificially lower QoO.
+2. **Measurement Noise**: Measurement errors on the same scale as the thresholds (ROP, CPUP) can distort high-percentile latencies and cause artificially lower QoO.
 3. **Requirement Specification**: Slightly adjusting the latency thresholds or target percentiles can cause significant changes in QoO, especially when the measurement distribution is near a threshold.